tuxinal/girlbossed/README.md

 A serverside mod for customizing death messsages!

-don't ask about the name
+Don't ask about the name

 ## Configuration

-the config file is config/girlbossed.json
+The config file is `config/girlbossed.json`

-there are two types of deaths: Entity deaths and other deaths
+There are two types of deaths: Entity deaths and other deaths

+You can set a death messages to only apply to certain players

 Entity deaths are deaths that are caused by another entity or mob and they have an extra `attacker` value.